anagha-google/lakehouse-solutions-build/solutions/spark-serverless-quickstart/lab-manuals/02_Notebooks_ReadMe.md

 ## 1.0.
 About the lab

 ### 1.1.
 Abstract
-This lab is **introductory** in nature and showcases **serverless Managed Service for Apache Spark** - interactive sessions feature.
+This lab is **introductory** in nature and showcases **serverless Managed Service for Apache Spark - Interactive Sessions** feature.
 The goal of the lab is to demystify **Serverless Spark Interactive Sessions** through a (zero fluff, zero dazzle) minimum viable end to end sample to accelerate adoption.
 This hands-on lab complements the blog post [Lakehouse Demystified - Part 3: Managed service for Apache Spark - serverless interactive sessions for Spark notebooks]().

 |  |  |